 Project 1: Political Realism in Apocalyptic Times

 The scholarly contribution of the book is to show how attending to the apocalyptic contexts in which these thinkers wrote provides more plausible answers to some of the most enduring puzzles about their work.
 For instance, when we read Machiavelli alongside the Renaissance friar Girolamo Savonarola’s doomsday prophecies for Florence, the final chapter of The Prince starts to look less like an attempt to gain the favor of the Medici and more like an apocalyptic exhortation of despair and redemption.
-Finally, tracing these thinkers’ fears about the end of the world reveals the enduring appeal of apocalypticism, even for those most set on resisting it.
-Nonetheless, I argue that resisting it is often the best strategy.
+The normative contribution of the book is to show why rejecting apocalyptic thinking is often the best strategy.
 Despite its enduring appeal, as seen in today’s rhetoric over climate change, apocalyptic thinking risks engendering political withdrawal, resignation, or zealotry.

-While my first project treats political realism historically and contextually, my second project approaches it conceptually and analytically.
+My first project treats political realism more historically and contextually; my second project approaches it more conceptually and analytically.
 This project consists of three linked papers.
-First, in “The Case for Kinship: Political Realism and Classical Realism” (Politics Recovered, ed.
-Sleat, 2018), I show that political realists in contemporary political theory and classical realists in International Relations have the same core commitments.
-So, I argue that the former group ought to engage more deeply with the latter.
-There are important conceptual, analytic, and normative payoffs from such an engagement.
+First, in “The Case for Kinship: Political Realism and Classical Realism” (Politics Recovered, 2018), I show that, contrary to what many realists in contemporary political theory seem to think, they and classical realists in International Relations have the same core commitments.
+I argue that the former group ought to engage more deeply with the latter, and I show the important conceptual, analytic, and normative payoffs from such an engagement.
 For example, contemporary political realists might look to their classical counterparts for a more empirically-grounded account of human motivation.

-Second, in “Political Realism and the Realist Tradition” (Critical Review of Social and Political Philosophy, 2017; reprinted in Realism in Political Theory, eds.
-Rahul Sagar and Andrew Sabl, 2018), I make a methodological intervention in contemporary realist political theory.
-Contemporary political realists often appeal to a realist “tradition” stretching back to Thucydides in making the case for their approach.
-Yet there are methodological worries about such an appeal: almost none of the thinkers included in this “tradition” self-identified as realists, or sought to defend a realist doctrine.
-I argue that contemporary realists can (and should) accept these methodological worries about tradition-building and make more modest claims about their intellectual tradition.
+Second, in “Political Realism and the Realist Tradition” (Critical Review of Social and Political Philosophy, 2017), I argue that contemporary political realists too readily appeal to a realist “tradition” stretching back to Thucydides in making the case for their approach.
+Yet there are methodological worries about such an appeal: almost none of the thinkers included in this “tradition” self-identified as realists, or sought to defend exclusively realist doctrines.
+I argue that contemporary realists can (and should) accept these methodological worries and make more modest claims about their intellectual tradition.

-“Political Realism and Moral Corruption” (European Journal of Political Theory, online 2016 and forthcoming in print) takes up a familiar criticism of political realism: that it is merely a rationalization of the status quo.
-I argue that this seemingly plausible criticism cannot stand.
-Many self-identified realists advocate progressive political projects and demonstrate a profound awareness of the problem of rationalization.
-For realists to become apologists for the status quo?
+“Political Realism and Moral Corruption” (European Journal of Political Theory, 2016) takes up a familiar criticism of political realism: that it is merely a rationalization of the status quo and therefore morally corrupt.
+Yet many self-identified realists personally support progressive political projects and show a profound awareness of the problem of rationalization.
+How, then, might they become apologists for the status quo?
 Paradoxically, it is realists’ very fear of rationalization that leads them to suspect all arguments for justice as apologies for power.
 This suspicion leads realists to affirm the status quo by default, not by design.

 Project 3: Absolving God

-This book accounts for three such changes—(1) Hobbes’s increasing focus on scriptural and religious questions, (2) his turn toward the Old Testament, and (3) his adoption of an increasingly multi-pronged argumentative strategy on religious questions.
-The paper “Mosaic Leviathan: Religion and Rhetoric in Hobbes’s Political Thought” (Hobbes on Politics and Religion, eds.
-Apeldoorn and Douglass, 2018) offers a succinct account for my argument about the second change.
+A substantial part of the work for this project has been published or is forthcoming or under review.
+The paper “Mosaic Leviathan: Religion and Rhetoric in Hobbes’s Political Thought” (Hobbes on Politics and Religion, 2018) offers a succinct account of my argument about the second change.
 “Absolving God’s Laws: Thomas Hobbes’s Scriptural Strategies” (under review) sets out my argument about the third change.
-The paper “‘A Rhapsody of Heresies’: The Scriptural Politics of Hobbes’s On the Citizen” (for inclusion in Hobbes’s On the Citizen: A Critical Guide, eds.
-Douglass and Olsthoorn, under contract) addresses all three changes from Elements of Law to De Cive.
+The paper “‘A Rhapsody of Heresies’: The Scriptural Politics of Hobbes’s On the Citizen” (in Hobbes’s On the Citizen: A Critical Guide, forthcoming) addresses all three changes from Elements of Law to De Cive.
 Finally, I am currently working with a doctoral student, Jackie Basu, to use automated text analysis (topic modelling) to systematically track changes in religious discourse in Hobbes’s England.

-In addition to my primary projects, I have three major stand-alone papers.
-First, in “Mirrors for Princes and Sultans: Advice on the Art of Governance in the Medieval Christian and Islamic Worlds” (Journal of Politics, forthcoming) Lisa Blaydes, Justin Grimmer, and I use automated text analysis to identify common themes in the medieval advice literature of Christian Europe and the Islamic world.
+In addition to my primary projects, I have published three major stand-alone papers.
+First, in “Mirrors for Princes and Sultans: Advice on the Art of Governance in the Medieval Christian and Islamic Worlds” (Journal of Politics, 2018) Lisa Blaydes, Justin Grimmer, and I use automated text analysis to identify common themes in the medieval advice literature of Christian Europe and the Islamic world.
 We examine how emphases on these themes varies across the two regions and over time in ways that track political and ideational changes.
 To our knowledge, this is the first use of automated text analysis to isolate and track themes in the history of political thought.
-This work, along with one of the papers in Absolving God, was featured prominently in an Annual Review of Political Science piece on new methods in the history of political thought.
+This work, along with “Mosaic Leviathan,” was featured prominently in an Annual Review of Political Science article on new methods in the history of political thought.
 The papers were singled out as part of an innovative emerging approach that takes traditional contextualist methods in “new, uncharted directions.”

-Second, in “Tocqueville in Jacksonian Context: Expansionism and Discourses of American Indian Nomadism in Democracy in America” (Perspectives on Politics, 2017), Burke Hendrix and I challenge a conventional reading of Alexis de Tocqueville’s discussion of Native Americans.
-On this reading, Tocqueville thought that Native Americans were “doomed” to an inevitable extinction.
-We show that Tocqueville had a much more nuanced view of the politics of Indian Removal.
-Appreciating Tocqueville’s subtle analysis of “The Indian Question” gives us a better understanding of his text and of Jacksonian America.
+Second, in “Tocqueville in Jacksonian Context: Expansionism and Discourses of American Indian Nomadism in Democracy in America” (Perspectives on Politics, 2017), Burke Hendrix and I challenge a conventional reading that holds that Alexis de Tocqueville thought Native Americans were “doomed” to an inevitable extinction.
+We show that Tocqueville knew that Andrew Jackson’s campaign of Indian Removal was neither easy nor inevitable—and that Tocqueville’s observations on Western expansion can challenge today’s comfortable consensus about this critical period of American history.

 Third, my paper “Wages of Fear?
-Toward Fearing Well about Climate Change” (Philosophy and Climate Change, eds.
-Budolfson, McPherson, and Plunkett, forthcoming) takes up a set of questions raised in the conclusion to my first book.
+Toward Fearing Well about Climate Change” (Philosophy and Climate Change, forthcoming) takes up a set of questions raised in the conclusion to my first book.
 Is cultivating fear about climate change morally acceptable?
 If so, how can we do this well?
 I argue that the climate change context is well-insulated from the standard concerns about a “politics of fear” and that Aristotle offers us a good model for how to cultivate fear responsibly.
 This paper therefore contributes to pressing debates about the ethics of climate change communication.